Elisa2515/data_science_2025_spring/challenges/c12-policing-assignment.md

 which is most plausible, based on your results?

 - Results: 0.9429308
-- This result means race_raw is the original unprocessed version that was later organized into subject_race.
-This explains the 94% match across records, meaning 94 out of 100 stops are the same.The match remains strong despite having 6 unique categories that appear in only one field (not both).
+- The 94% match between subject_race and raw_Race indicates that in 94%
+  of police stops, the race recorded in both fields was identical.
+This suggests raw_Race is likely the unprocessed version that was later standardized into subject_race.

 ## Vis